Becky’s House® Domestic Violence Programs

-Fulfilling the complex and often life-threatening needs facing survivors in the community, our gender-inclusive Becky’s House domestic violence programs encompass a 24-hour crisis hotline, emergency shelter, transitional housing, legal support, and supportive family services.
-In addition to safe and stable housing, our specialized system of care allows clients to recover from trauma, develop individualized plans to advance their life goals, obtain permanent housing, and achieve lasting self-reliance.
+Fulfilling the complex needs of survivors, our gender-inclusive Becky’s House domestic violence programs encompass a 24-hour crisis hotline, emergency shelter, transitional housing, legal support, and supportive services.
+In addition to safe and stable housing, our specialized system of care allows clients to recover from trauma, develop plans to advance their life goals, obtain permanent housing, and achieve lasting self-reliance.

 YWCA is one of the largest providers of domestic violence services in San Diego County, and one of the only resources for male victims.
 Additionally, our emergency shelter is the only facility in the region that accepts clients at all hours of the day and night.

-Staffed by certified advocates, our hotline provides crisis counseling, critical resources, and immediate access to information referrals for victims and the community 24 hours a day, seven days a week.
+Staffed by certified advocates, our bilingual hotline provides crisis counseling, critical resources, and immediate access to information referrals for victims and the community.

 The Vi McKinney Becky’s House Shelter

 The Vi McKinney Becky’s House Shelter, a 30-day emergency shelter, offers services to women, men, and children in need of immediate protection from their abusers in a secure, confidential facility.
 Clients live in private rooms and focus on safety planning, case management, legal services, therapeutic counseling, and housing stability as they begin to recover from trauma.